Skip to main content

 Aim Point

-Aim point (commercially known under a specific trademarked system) refers to a green-reading method that replaces purely visual slope assessment with a physical, feel-based measurement: the golfer stands roughly midway along the putt's line, spreads their feet to shoulder width, and consciously feels how much the ground tilts underfoot, assigning that tilt a rough numerical value on a small scale.
+Aim point (commercially known under a specific trademarked system) refers to a green-reading method that replaces purely visual slope assessment with a physical, feel-based measurement.
+This means the golfer stands roughly midway along the putt's line, spreads their feet to shoulder width, and consciously feels how much the ground tilts underfoot, assigning that tilt a rough numerical value on a small scale.
 That number is then converted into a specific aim point near the hole, commonly by holding up a corresponding number of fingers at arm's length and using the gap between the fingers and the hole to determine where to start the putt.

 A player straddles the midpoint of a breaking putt, feels roughly two units of slope underfoot, and holds up two fingers toward the hole to determine the starting line before stepping in to putt.